critoma/quantum/README.md

 @ https://link.springer.com/book/10.1007/978-3-030-83274-2

 # Bloch Sphere Visualisation Github
-These repos are included in this repo and they are used for visualisation of the qubit(s) and quantum gates representation in Bloch sphere:
+These repos are included in this repo and they are used for visualisation of the qubit(s) and quantum gates representation in Bloch sphere - author Casey Duckering:

 https://github.com/cduck/bloch_sphere